Why is water Blue?

-A second type of absorption is inelastic scattering or fluorescence.
+A second type of absorption is inelastic, unbendable scattering, or fluorescence.
 It is not considered as important as absorption or scattering, because it only occasionally affects water color.
 Its main effect is in conjunction with chlorophyll from phytoplankton at 680 nm.
 During fluorescence a photon is absorbed by a particle, but it only loses part of its energy content.
-The remaining energy is reradiated in all directions from the particle.
+The remaining energy is re-radiated in all directions from the particle.

-Apparent optical properties are those characteristics of the water body that are dependent on the ambient light, therefore, the measurements cannot be taken in the laboratory, only in situ (in the field).
-Apparent optical properties are:
+Apparent optical properties are those characteristics of the water body that are dependent on the ambient light; therefore, the measurements cannot be taken in the laboratory, only in situ (in the field).
+Apparent optical properties are determined by:

 - Secchi disk depth